shakacode/shakapacker/docs/deployment.md

 * Adding the Heroku NodeJS and Ruby buildpacks for your app.
 This allows the `npm` or `yarn` executables to properly function when compiling your app - as well as Ruby.
 * Pushing your code to Heroku and kicking off the deployment

-Your production build process is responsible for running `yarn install` before `rake assets:precompile`.
+Your production build process is responsible for installing your JavaScript dependencies before `rake assets:precompile`.
 For example, if you are on Heroku, the `heroku/nodejs` buildpack must run **prior** to the `heroku/ruby` buildpack for precompilation to run successfully.

 ## Nginx